zzhdbw/Orpheus-TTS/README.md

 You should start to see high quality results after ~50 examples but for best results, aim for 300 examples/speaker.

 1. Your dataset should be a huggingface dataset in [this format](https://huggingface.co/datasets/canopylabs/zac-sample-dataset)
-2. First, we tokenise your dataset using [this notebook](https://colab.research.google.com/drive/1wg_CPCA-MzsWtsujwy-1Ovhv-tn8Q1nD?usp=sharing).
+2. First, we tokenise the speech in your dataset using [this notebook](https://colab.research.google.com/drive/1wg_CPCA-MzsWtsujwy-1Ovhv-tn8Q1nD?usp=sharing).
 This pushes an intermediate dataset to your Hugging Face account which you will use for the second stage of processing.
 You will then enter the name of your dataset, the namespace of the intermediate dataset, and a HF write token in the notebook.
 This should take less than 1 minute/thousand rows.
 3. Clone this repo, and run edit the namespaces listed at the top of `finetune/preprocess.py` so it links to the dataset the notebook in step 2 pushed.
 This should take less than 1 minute/100k rows.
    ```bash
    cd finetune